d-morrison/IntroStatActivities/_book/04-L03-EDA-two-quantitative-wrapup.md

 \vspace{0.3in}

 11. **Does adding the variable species affect the relationship between body mass and flipper length?
-Explain.**
+Explain your answer.**

 \newpage